Viehlieb/sort-script/README.md

 # SortScript

-SortScript is a native plugin for ElasticSearch to implement a custom ranking algorithm.
+SortScript is a painless script for ElasticSearch to implement a custom ranking algorithm.